nickweseman/robotman/README.md

-# Robotman, a game inspired by flappy bird with ROBOTS!
+# Robotman: a game inspired by flappy bird, but with ROBOTS!

 ## Google Chrome